sammyzanny/restaurant-pos-mod2-group-project/README.md

 Given more time to come back to this, icebox things to experiment with adding are:

 1. Add admin functionality to menu editing and refunding checks
-2. Implrement a payment processor
+2. Implement a payment processor

 ### Authors